 - Redesigning a service?
 Track all of the touchpoints of the human journey throughout that service.

 Another important element to an inventory is reviewing and assessing anything in the existing platform’s backlog.
 Every organization records this differently.
-In an ideal scenario, the backlog is recorded in a tool like Jira or some other ticketing system.
+In an ideal scenario, the backlog is recorded in a digital tool like Jira or some other ticketing system.
 In other scenarios, the backlog can be in the minds of the stakeholders and creators of the platform.
 Heck, it may even be a collection of post-it-notes stuck to someone’s monitor.
 Regardless of where this list is, it’s a valuable resource to identify immediate fixes to start working on while additional discovery work is being done.

-4. Conduct an Audit
+4. Conduct an audit

 Often the terms “inventory” and “audit” are interchanged, but they are distinct exercises.
 While an inventory is about counting and naming things, an audit is about assessing those things against agreed-upon criteria.